megamoron/microriff/README.md

 ## Installation
 Just download the file [`microriff.py`](https://raw.githubusercontent.com/megamoron/microriff/main/microriff.py) and add it to your project.
 The file is public domain, so no attribution is required.

-**Note**: You might need to adjust the global `PADDING` variable.
-To figure out what padding value your RIFF file uses, run `microriff.py` as a script with the RIFF file as argument.
-(Not all RIFF files contain padding.
-If there is no mention of any padding, your RIFF file does not contain any.)

 ## Usage

 ### Parsing